 Periodically review the ways that assets will be left to your children, and encourage them to have the appropriate estate planning documents in place as they get older and their circumstances change.

-The Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996, in part to establish national standards for protecting the confidentiality of every individual’s medical records and other personal health information.
-As a general rule, health care powers of attorney, living wills, and advance health care directives should contain provisions waiving an individual’s HIPAA rights with respect to his or her health care representatives.
+The Health Insurance Portability and Accountability Act (HIPAA) was passed in 1996, in part to establish national standards for protecting the confidentiality of every individual's medical records and other personal health information.
+As a general rule, health care powers of attorney, living wills, and advance health care directives should contain provisions waiving an individual’s HIPAA rights with respect to their health care representatives.

-These stipulations allow physicians and other health care professionals to share a patient’s medical information with his or her representatives, empowering them to make informed health care decisions.
-Without these HIPAA authorizations in health care documents, doctors may be unwilling to share medical information, which may impede decision making regarding a patient’s care and any end-of-life wishes.
-As mentioned previously, these concerns would also apply to adult children who may have just graduated from high school or are attending college.
+These stipulations allow physicians and other health care professionals to share a patient’s medical information with their representatives, empowering them to make informed health care decisions.
+Without these HIPAA authorizations in health care documents, doctors may be unwilling to share medical information, which may impede decision making regarding a patient's care and any end-of-life wishes.
+These concerns would also apply to adult children who may have just graduated from high school or are attending college.

 Take stock of your family's health care powers of attorney, living wills, and advanced health care directives, to ensure that health care representatives can make informed decisions regarding your family's care.

-In 2017, every citizen may, at death, transfer assets valued in the aggregate of $5.49 million ($10.98 million for married couples), free from federal estate tax.
-For gifts made during one’s lifetime, the applicable exclusion amount is the same.
-Therefore, every person is allowed to transfer a total of $5.49 million during his or her life or at death, without any federal estate and gift tax.
-(This does not include the annual gift exclusion, which applies as long as each annual gift to each recipient is less than $14,000.)
+In 2018, every citizen may, at death, transfer assets valued in the aggregate of $11.18 million ($22.36 million for married couples), free from federal estate tax.
+For gifts made during one's lifetime, the applicable exclusion amount is the same.
+Therefore, every person is allowed to transfer a total of $11.18 million during their life or at death, without any federal estate and gift tax.
+(This does not include the annual gift exclusion, which applies as long as each annual gift to each recipient is less than $15,000.)

-Therefore, generally only estates worth more than these amounts at the time of death will be subject to federal estate taxes.
-But this wasn’t always so.
+Therefore, generally, only estates worth more than these amounts at the time of death will be subject to federal estate taxes.
+But this wasn't always so.
 From 2001 to 2009, the applicable exclusion rose steadily, from $675,000 to $3.5 million.
-2010 was a unique year, in that there was no estate tax, but it was brought back in 2011 and then made permanent (absent further legislation) by the American Tax Relief Act of 2012 at an exclusion amount of $5 million, indexed for inflation (now $5.45 million).
+2010 was a unique year, in that there was no estate tax, but it was brought back in 2011 and then made permanent (unless there is further legislation) by the American Tax Relief Act of 2012 at an exclusion amount of $5 million, indexed for inflation.
+The Tax Cuts and Jobs Act passed in December of 2017 doubled the exclusion amount to $10 million, indexed for inflation ($11.18 for 2018).
+However, the new exclusion amount is temporary and is scheduled to revert back to the previous exclusion levels in 2026.

 Outdated estate documents may include planning that was appropriate for estates at much lower exemption values.
 Many documents have formulas that force a trust to be funded up to this applicable exclusion amount, which may now be too large or unnecessary altogether, given an individual’s or family’s asset level.